Soil NPK Sensor: Definition, Working Principles, and Applications

 NPK sensors are tools that check key nutrients in the soil.
 These nutrients are nitrogen (N), phosphorus (P), and potassium (K).

-These sensors measure nutrient levels by placing electrodes directly into the soil.
+These sensors check nutrient levels by putting electrodes right into the soil.
 Nitrogen, Phosphorus, and Potassium are key nutrients for plants.
 It is important to know the right amounts of these nutrients for healthy crop growth.

 Soil NPK sensors use different technologies to measure nitrogen, phosphorus, and potassium levels in the soil.
 This gives real-time information about soil nutrition.